School of Management

 MA Human Resources and Knowledge Management, Lancaster University, 2007

 BSc(Hons.)
 Marketing Management, Lancaster University, 2004

-Wibberley, G. , Jones, C., Bennett, T. and Hollinrake, A. (2016) ‘Domestic Violence–a management challenge: how trade unions can help’, in Gender Equality as a Challenge for Business and Management Education, Greenleaf Publishing: Sheffield, pp.124-138Saundry, R., Adam, D., Ashman, I., Forde, C., Wibberley, G. and Wright, S. (2016) ‘Managing individual conflict in the contemporary British workplace‘ Acas Research Paper, Ref: 02/16
+Wibberley, G. , Jones, C., Bennett, T. and Hollinrake, A. (2016) ‘Domestic Violence–a management challenge: how trade unions can help’, in Overcoming Challenges to Gender Equality in the Workplace : Leadership and Innovation, Greenleaf Publishing: Sheffield, pp.124-138Saundry, R., Adam, D., Ashman, I., Forde, C., Wibberley, G. and Wright, S. (2016) ‘Managing individual conflict in the contemporary British workplace‘ Acas Research Paper, Ref: 02/16

 Willcocks, S. and Wibberley, G (2015), ‘Exploring a shared leadership perspective for NHS doctors’ Leadership in Health Services, Vol. 28 Iss: 4, pp.345 – 355.

 Awarded ‘Outstanding Paper in the 2016 Emerald Literati Network Awards for Excellence’

 Saundry, R., Jones, C. and Wibberley.
 G (2015), 'The challenge of managing informally', Employee Relations, Vol. 37 Iss: 4, pp.428 - 441

 In iROWE, Gemma works on an array of research projects exploring individual workplace conflict, trade union activities and other contemporary employment issues.
 In general Gemma is interested in employees’ experiences at work, and undertook a PhD on the role of domiciliary care workers at Lancaster University.
 Previous research has focused on occupational segregation, and dignity at work.